 Stacey teaches and coordinates undergraduate and postgraduate early years literacy, language, and English units.

-EAB510 Early childhood English, literacies and language 1; EAB534 Early childhood English, literacies and language 2; EAB535 Early childhood English, literacies and language 3; EAN657 Teaching English and literacy in the early years; EAN616 Language , literacies and communication in early childhood; EDB173 Early childhood and primary assessment 1: Summative and diagnostic assessment and 3rd year professional experience.
+EUB109 English, literacies and language 1; EUB202 English, literacies and language 2; EUB304 English, literacies and language 3; EUB007 Understanding reading difficulties; EAN616 Language , literacies and communication in early childhood, LCN617 Children’s literature: Criticism and practice.

 Stacey has been a teacher and director in NSW primary schools and early childhood contexts for over 10 years.
 Stacey was an associate lecturer at Macquarie University, NSW where she taught professional learning, early years English, literacy and language units.
 Stacey joined QUT as an academic staff member in 2015.
-Her experience includes consultancies with NSW Department of Education and Queensland Curriculum and Assessment Authority (QCAA).
+Her experience includes early childhood literacy consultancies with NSW Department of Education and Queensland Curriculum and Assessment Authority (QCAA).
 Stacey has developed early literacy support materials and professional topic video resources for the QCAA’s website.
 She has also developed the Teaching Phonics in Early Childhood Massive Open Online Course (MOOC) with QUT/Future Learn that runs three times per year.
 Stacey is a member of the Australian Literacy Educators’ Association (ALEA) Meanjin Committee and on the Editorial Review Board for The Reading Teacher (ILA, USA).
-She is a supervisor and associate supervisor of six MPhil, PhD and EdD students investigating literacy, English and assessment in early primary and senior school curriculum areas.
+She is a supervisor and associate supervisor of six MPhil, PhD and EdD students investigating literacy, English and assessment in early primary and senior school English curriculum areas.
 Stacey’s recent industry publications include: Campbell, S. (2016).
 Playing with phonics: Teaching letters and sounds.
 Every Child, 22(4), 10-11.